Jen Psaki: Obama administration

 Throughout the 2008 presidential campaign of U.S. senator Barack Obama, Psaki served as traveling press secretary.
 After Obama won the election, Psaki followed Obama to the White House as deputy press secretary and was promoted to deputy communications director on December 19, 2009.
 On September 22, 2011, Psaki left this position to become senior vice president and managing director at the Washington, D.C., office of public relations firm Global Strategy Group.

 In 2012, Psaki returned to political communications as press secretary for President Obama's 2012 reelection campaign.
 On February 11, 2013, Psaki became the spokesperson for the United States Department of State.
-Her hiring at the Department of State fueled speculation that she would replace White House Press Secretary Jay Carney when he left the White House, but, on May 30, 2014, it was announced that Josh Earnest would replace Carney.
+Her hiring at the Department of State fueled speculation that she would replace White House press secretary Jay Carney when he left the White House, but, on May 30, 2014, it was announced that Josh Earnest would replace Carney.
 In 2015, she returned to the White House as communications director and stayed through the end of the Obama administration.

 On February 7, 2017, Psaki began working as a political commentator on CNN.

 White House press secretary

 In November 2020, Psaki left CNN and joined the Biden–Harris transition team.
 Later that month, Psaki was named as the White House press secretary for the Biden administration.

 She held her first press briefing on the evening of January 20, 2021, after the inauguration.
-On May 6, in an interview with former Senior Advisor to the President David Axelrod, Psaki suggested she would depart from the position of press secretary "in about a year from now".
+On May 6, in an interview with former senior advisor to the president David Axelrod, Psaki suggested she would depart from the position of press secretary "in about a year from now".
 In October, Psaki was accused by a watchdog group of violating the Hatch Act for her comments on the 2021 Virginia gubernatorial election.
 On November 2, Psaki announced that she had tested positive for COVID-19.
-After quarantining, she returned to work on November 12, after fully recovering, and crediting her vaccination status for her recovery without complications.
+After quarantining and fully recovering, she returned to work on November 12 and credited her vaccination status for her recovery without complications.

+Shortly after returning from her Covid infection and amid the omicron variant spread, Psaki created controversy by sarcastically dismissing the idea of sending testing kits to American families for free, as most other countries had been doing for their citizens.
+Psaki's tone and remarks received several rebukes in the press, alongside calls for free tests to be made available.
+Psaki did address the controversy in a later press briefing, but did not apologize.
+Two weeks later, the Biden administration made free tests available, with the public backlash to Psaki's conduct being cited in part as a reason for the policy change.

 On March 22, 2022, Psaki tested positive for COVID-19 for the second time in six months and did not accompany President Biden on his trip to Europe.
 On April 1, Axios reported that Psaki would likely leave the White House "around May" for a job with MSNBC.
 On May 5, the White House announced she would be leaving the role on May 13, and named her principal deputy, Karine Jean-Pierre, as her replacement.